hawadoh/personal-website/content/aboutme/_index.md

 📐 **MBTI:** [INTJ-A](https://www.16personalities.com/intj-personality) (Architect).

 🔮 **[The Chariot (VII)](https://en.wikipedia.org/wiki/The_Chariot_(tarot_card)):** My first ever tarot draw from the Major Arcana.
 I don't see tarot as fortune-telling, but as a mirror - a reflection of where you are, not where you'll end up.

-The Chariot shows a lone warrior leaving the safety of the city, guided by black and white sphinxes, opposing forces without reins.
-Control here isn't about force; it's about inner discipline, about steering chaos through willpower alone.
+The Chariot shows a lone warrior leaving the safety of the city, guided by black and white sphinxes.
+He *steers* these opposing forces without any reins - not controlling them completely, but redirecting their energy toward a chosen destination.

+Control here isn't about force.
+It is the ability to hold your centre while riding the chaos.

 For me, The Chariot is about discipline, pursuit, and momentum: the reminder that to stop is to regress, and there's no real ending to the journey.

-The Chariot always moves forward.
+The Chariot always moves forward, because motion itself is what keeps opposing forces in harmony: ambition and doubt, order and chaos, fear and courage.
+This balance is what keeps your inner war from consuming you.

 ---

 ### 🎒 Stories

 **Kindergarten (age 4):** Once led a group of unsupervised kids back to the tutoring centre in Macau after the tutor vanished.
 They all snitched on me, but my parents were proud!
 My first taste of leadership and betrayal.

-**Minecraft:** Used to be ranked #3 in Hypixel Ranked Skywars when I was 13.
+**Minecraft:** Used to be #3 on the Hypixel Ranked Skywars leaderboard when I was 13.
 Minecraft PvP taught me more about pressure and strategy than school ever did.

 **League of Legends:** Playing it for 8 years built my emotional calluses.
 After enough crushing defeats, I learned that tilting only digs the hole deeper.
 It ended up making me emotionally steadier, almost stoic, both in-game and in life.